 On August 3, 2006, Linear Technology ("Linear") filed an action in the United States District Court for the District of Delaware.
 Linear alleges that one of our parts infringes Linear's '178 and '258 patents and constitutes a breach of the Settlement and License Agreement dated October 1, 2005.
-We are investigating the claims involved in this allegation.
-Trial is currently scheduled for April 28, 2008.
+Trial is currently scheduled for April 28, 2008 and as the case is in its early stages, we are not able to reasonably estimate the probability of loss or the range of possible loss in this case.